lordfeck/no-wei/README.md

 We currently show the banner only to Chrome.
 This may change; we could include other browsers when their position on WEI becomes clear.
 Currently, no concrete position on WEI has been given for Edge, Opera or Safari (though Safari uses its own equivalent PATs that are [allegedly more private](https://www.theregister.com/2023/07/27/google_web_environment_integrity/)).

 Vivaldi will [usually send the same user agent as Chrome](https://vivaldi.com/blog/user-agent-changes/), sorry Vivaldi users, you'll get the banner too.
+This is also a problem with Brave.

 [Sample User-Agent sources](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/User-Agent) used for this project; it is MDN's fault if I got any wrong ;)